soda-mpc/soda-contracts/README.md

 ### Usage

-* Script: The system provides a script (run_private_erc20) to run the example in both Python and JavaScript languages.
+* Script: The script named run_private_erc20, available in both Python and JavaScript, is provided to run the example.
 The run_private_erc20 script is designed to demonstrate the functionality of ERC20 tokens within the system.
 It includes functionalities such as transferring tokens, approving token transactions, and checking token balances.

 * Execution: Navigate to the main directory (Devnet) and run the appropriate command depending on the language choice: